Outdoor Kitchens - everything you need to know

 built-in bbq/grill with or without side burners

-How long does it take to have my outdoor kitchen?
+2. How long does it take to have an outdoor kitchen installed?

 The type of grill you will choose is something to consider carefully.
 While most people go for a traditional gas BBQ grill, you might wish to try something alternative like a Kamado Grill.